pwall567/kjson/README.md

 This document describes the API for version 6.0; see [`kjson` 6](KJSON6.md) for further details, including the reasons behind the changes.

+Also, version 7.0 introduced changes to custom serialization and deserialization; see the [Custom Serialization and Deserialization](CUSTOM.md) guide for more information.

 ## Background

 This library provides JSON serialization and deserialization functionality for Kotlin.